Carpe diem: Contemporary mentions

 In modern English, the expression "YOLO", meaning "you only live once", expresses a similar sentiment.

 In the 1989 American film Dead Poets Society, the English teacher John Keating, played by Robin Williams, famously says: "Carpe diem.
 Seize the day, boys.
 Make your lives extraordinary."
-Later, this line was voted as the 95th greatest movie quote by the American Film Institute.
+Later, this line was voted as the 95th greatest movie quote by the American Film Institute. (the line in this context is grammatically incorrect: when addressed to "boys" in the plural, the phrase ought to be "carpite diem".)

+In the Animal Crossing series, messages referencing this phrase can be seen when catching fish.
+In Animal Crossing and Animal Crossing: Wild World, catching a Crucian carp will result in the message "I caught a crucian carp!
+Carpe diem!"
+In Animal Crossing: New Leaf, catching a Carp will result in the message "I caught a carp!
+I really seized the diem!"

+The Terry Pratchett comic fantasy novel Carpe Jugulum parodies the phrase in its title—instead of seize the day, it translates to "seize the throat".

+In 2011 the Phineas and Ferb episode "Rollercoaster", the musical ended with a song titled "Carpe diem" in which Before Phineas tells Isabella what "Carpe Diem means".

 In the 2017 Korean drama series Chicago Typewriter, the club "Carpe Diem" is owned by Shin Yool and is the scene of revolutionary activities of the Joseon Youth Liberation Alliance spearheaded by Seo Hwi-young.

 Social philosopher Roman Krznaric suggested in his book Carpe Diem Regained (2017) that carpe diem is the answer to consumer cultures schedules, timed work days, consumer culture and planning out our actions over the course of weeks and the weekends, instead of "just do it", with thought experiments for seizing the day rather than placing into calendars.

-The song "Carpe Diem" by Joker Out is scheduled to represent Slovenia in the Eurovision Song Contest 2023.
+The song "Carpe Diem" by Joker Out was used to represent Slovenia in the Eurovision Song Contest 2023.

+The acronym DiEM, used by the Democracy in Europe Movement 2025, alludes to the Latin aphorism.

+In the song the Whole Being Dead Thing from Beetlejuice the musical, Beetlejuice sings "We should have carpe’d way more diems / Now we’re never gonna see ‘em!".